Porco-Rosso/Liars-Dice-Calculator/README.md

-# Liars-Dice-Calculator
+# Liar's Dice Calculator
 Single file webpage to calculate odds (cheat) in Liar's Dice

 Features:
 - Shows odds with and without wildcards in play
-- Visualizer the odds for a given bet
+- Visualize the odds for a given bet
 - automatic updating without the need to refresh
 - single file